Edge AI chipset developer Sima.ai raises $80M

 Edge computing is forecast to be a $6.72 billion market by 2022, according to Markets and Markets.
 Its growth will coincide with that of the deep learning chipset market, which some analysts predict will reach $66.3 billion by 2025.
 There’s a reason for these rosy projections — edge computing is expected to make up roughly three-quarters of the total global AI chipset business in the next six years.

 After emerging from stealth in late 2019, Sima.ai unveiled what it calls its “machine learning system-on-chip” platform: an AI accelerator chipset designed with low power requirements and support for fast inferencing.
-The company says that its hardware’s performance ranges between 50 TOPS (theoretical operations per second) to 200 TOPS at 5 Watts to 20 Watts, delivering what Sima.ai claims is an “industry first” of 10 TOPS per Watt.
+The company says that its hardware’s performance ranges between 50 TOPS (theoretical operations per second) to 200 TOPS at 5 watts to 20 watts, delivering what Sima.ai claims is an “industry first” of 10 TOPS per watt.

 “[Our chip] combines traditional compute IP from Arm with our own machine learning accelerator and dedicated vision accelerator … By combining multiple machine learning accelerator mosaics via a proprietary interconnect, we can scale from 50 TOPs at 5 Watts up to [a theoretical] 400 TOPs at 40 Watts,” Kavitha Prasad, VP of business development and system applications at Sima.ai, explained in a blog post last year.
 “While it’s capable of a wide range of ML workloads such as natural language processing, SiMa.ai’s [chip] is initially optimized for computer vision applications.”